guardian/actions-npm-dependencies/README.md

 and
 [packages](https://github.com/guardian/recommendations/blob/main/npm-packages.md).

-**Please note** that in its current implementation, this linter will overwrite the `package.json` file that it processes.
+> [!NOTE] In its current implementation, this linter will overwrite the
+> `package.json` file that it processes.

 Based on the value of the `private` field, the package will be interpreted as a `lib` or an `app`, and processed accordingly.